adamjamesreid/dmvar/README.md

 Example samplesheet VCF for dmvar (header required): `dmvar_samplesheet_example.csv`

 - Parents should have 'None' in *chromosome*, *type* and *control* columns
+- *chromosome* can be a stem e.g. chr2 will result in variants from chr2L and chr2R being included (this makes sense for Drosophila, but might not for other genomes)

 ## Accessory files